langchain-ai/langchain/templates/rag-vectara-multiquery/README.md

 ## Environment Setup

-Set the `OPENAI_API_KEY` environment variable to access the OpenAI models.
+Set the `OPENAI_API_KEY` environment variable to access the OpenAI models for the multi-query processing.

 Also, ensure the following environment variables are set:
 * `VECTARA_CUSTOMER_ID`